Stoneridge : to Present at C.L. King's 18th Annual Best Ideas Conference | MarketScreener

-NOVI, Mich. - September 2, 2020 - Stoneridge, Inc. (NYSE: SRI) today announced that Jon DeGaynor, chief executive officer, and Bob Krakowiak, chief financial officer, will participate in C.L.
+NOVI, Mich., Sept.
+2, 2020 /PRNewswire/ -- Stoneridge, Inc. (NYSE: SRI) today announced that Jon DeGaynor, chief executive officer, and Bob Krakowiak, chief financial officer, will participate in C.L.
 King's 18th Annual Best Ideas Conference with a fireside chat at 2:00 p.m.
 ET on Wednesday, September 16, 2020.
-Details on how to join the fireside chat via webcast will be posted to the 'Investors/Webcasts & Presentations' section of the Company's website (www.stoneridge.com) prior to the presentation.
+Details on how to join the fireside chat via webcast will be posted to the "Investors/Webcasts & Presentations" section of the Company's website (www.stoneridge.com) prior to the presentation.

 About Stoneridge, Inc.